 View the Agency-Approved Centers of Excellence lists for Sleep Study, Hysteroscopic Sterilization, and Transplant Centers of Excellence.

 Note: For information about becoming accredited as a Center of Excellence for hysteroscopic sterilization, see the agency's Physician Related Services/Healthcare Professional Services Medicaid Provider Guide.

-What are the requirements for certified outpatient diabetes education?
+What are the billing requirements for providing certified outpatient diabetes education?